-- 1. On the Settings menu, click SLA. - In the SLA Settings dialog box, on the relevant tab, from the Technology list, select the technology for which you want to add an SLA definition and click Edit.
+- 1. On the Settings menu, click SLA. - 2.
+In the SLA Settings dialog box, on the relevant tab, from the Technology list, select the technology for which you want to add an SLA definition and click Edit.

-Defining roles and users in Precise
+Configuring AdminPoint settings Defining roles and users in Precise